 Publicly funded Assisted Living units are in high demand.
 Placement is based on the urgency of the individual’s care needs.

-- are able to communicate and be understood by others
+- are able to communicate with staff and others

 People who are able to make decisions on their own behalf can: